-CREDITS 1.
-Complete the following core courses (9 credits): EPI 805 Readings in the Historical Roots of Epidemological 3 Thought 3 EPI 920 Advanced Methods in Epidemiology and Applied Statistics 3 2.
-Complete one of the following courses (3 credits): EPI 950 Advanced Biostatistical Methods in Epidemiology 3 STT 847 Analysis of Survival Data 3 3. by the student's guidance committee.
+0.1220 1.
+Complete the following core courses (9 credits): EPI 805 Readings in the Historical Roots of Epidemological 3 EDI 040 Thought EPI 910 Themes in Contemporary Epidemiology 3 EPI 920 Statistics 3 2.
+Advanced Biostatistical Methods in Epidemiology 3 STT 847 3 3.
+Complete 15 credits of 800-900 level course work approved in advance by the studer nt's guidance committee.
 4. Attendance at 80% of all presentations in the departmental epidemiol- ogy seminar series during the period of course work.
-5. 6. ٥. epidemiology in general and the candidate's area of special interest and study.
-7 Successfully complete 24 credits of Epidemiology 999 doctoral disser- Cadocadiany complete 21 create of Epidermology 555 doctoral dissertation research that demonstrates original research in epidemiology and public health.
+5. 6. , ٥. in general and the candidate's area of special interest and , in general and the candidate 3 area of special interest and - study.
+7. Successfully complete 24 credits of Epidemiology 999 doctoral disser- tation research that demonstrates original research in epidemiology and public health.
+8. Successful oral defense of the dissertation.